 How soon should I see a dentist after an injury?

 Contact your dentist immediately.
-Getting to a dentist within 30 minutes can make the difference between saving and losing a tooth.
+Getting to an emergency dentist within 30 minutes can make the difference between saving and losing a tooth.

 Is there something I can do before I see the dentist?

 Call your dentist immediately or head to the nearest hospital; if you act quickly, it’s possible to save the tooth.
 Meanwhile, take the following steps:

 - Handle the tooth only by its crown (the part of the tooth you normally see), not the root, to avoid damaging the cells needed for bone reattachment

 - Gently rinse the tooth in water (without soap) to remove dirt

 - If you can, place the clean tooth back in its socket to prevent it from drying out.
 Hold it in place with a clean towel or cloth

 - If you can’t return the tooth to its socket, place it in a clean container with milk